-Temporary protection shall be available for inventions, utility innovations, industrial designs, and trademarks in respect of goods exhibited at official or officially recognized international exhibitions, provided a request for such protection is made and an application is filed within six months from the date on which the goods were first exhibited or rendered at such exhibition.
-In such case, the application shall be deemed to have been filed on the date on which the goods were first exhibited at such exhibition, provided that temporary protection under this Article shall not be applied so as to extend any other claim of priority.
+Inventions, utility innovations, industrial designs and trademarks in respect of products or goods or services officially exhibited or at international recognized exhibitions shall be granted a temporary protection upon request of owners of the products or goods or services, the request for such protection is filed within six months from the date on which they are exhibited at such exhibition.

+The temporary protection shall be deemed to have been filed on the date on which the product or goods or services were first exhibited.

+The temporary protection shall not be applied so as to extend any other claim of priority.

 Article 31 (revised).
-Applications for Patent or Petty Patent
+Application for a Patent or Petty Patent